loganbrenningmeyer/c-cube-printer/README.md

 Given the 8 vertices found by buildCube, rotateCube rotates each vertex around the cube's center x-axis, y-axis, and z-axis by $xTheta$, $yTheta$, and $zTheta$ degrees, respectively.

-When rotating from a single axis $(x, y, or z)$, the change in coordinates is essentially the same as a rotation with 2D polar coordinates, treating the two axes that are not being rotated as x and y in 2D.
+When rotating from a single axis $x$, $y$, or $z$, the change in coordinates is essentially the same as a rotation with 2D polar coordinates, treating the two axes that are not being rotated as $x$ and $y$ in 2D.
   - Recall in polar coordinates $x = r\cos(\theta)$ and $y = r\sin(\theta)$

 The figures below represent a 45 degree rotation of the green vertex around the x-axis: